 - President of the Palestinian Authority

-- Longtime ally of Yasser Arafat
+- Longtime ally of the late Yasser Arafat

 - Rejects Israel's right to exist as a Jewish state

 See also: Fatah Yasser Arafat Muslim Brotherhood George Habash

 Mahmoud Abbas, also known as Abu Mazen, was born on March 26, 1935 in Safed, a town located in what was then the British Mandate of Palestine.
 In 1948 he moved to Syria as a refugee from the Israeli War of Independence.

 In the mid-1950s Abbas became active in Palestinian politics, joining secret underground groups in Qatar.
 While there, he helped recruit numerous individuals who would later become key figures in the Palestine Liberation Organization (PLO).